 Our operating results for the year ended December 31, 2019 demonstrate the impact of our cost-effective solutions, strong customer relationships and ability to remain nimble and quick-to-market when it comes to addressing current and future customer needs.
 During the year we demonstrated the benefit of our flexibility with awards on various urgent operational needs programs across each of our segments, highlighted by a production ramp on our active protection system program within our IMS segment.
 These programs highlighted our ability to rapidly deploy complex solutions to solve our customers' evolving requirements.
 Such ability coupled with our diverse existing installed base of product offerings assisted in driving \$2,714 million in revenue, which represents year over year growth of 16.3%.
 We believe double digit revenue growth coupled with new bookings exceeding revenue, and a robust backlog of \$2.8 billion as of December 31, 2019 create a foundation for continued revenue growth.
 Our profit growth continues to expand in excess of our revenue results driving an operating earnings increase of 262.2% to \$163 million in 2019 from our 2018 results of \$45 million.
-The operating earnings growth is attributed to our revenue growth and the associated contribution margin and a reduction in acquired asset amortization.
-These increases were offset slightly by an increase in general and administrative expenses driven by compliance and quality infrastructure expansion to support the revenue growth, largely offset by a reduction in bid and proposal expenditures on an jet aircraft training program within our AST segment.
+The operating earnings growth is attributed to our 16.3% revenue growth and the associated contribution margin and a reduction in acquired asset amortization.
+The reduction in acquired asset amortization is a result of the full amortization of the intangible assets established when US Holding acquired DRS in 2008, resulting in reduced expenditures of \$84 million.
+The increase in revenue growth was offset slightly by an increase in general and administrative expenses of 3.4% driven by compliance and quality infrastructure expansion to support the revenue growth.
+Offsetting the general and administrative expenditure increase was a reduction in bid and proposal expenditures on a jet aircraft training program within our AST segment of \$24 million.
 As a consequence, net earnings improved to \$75 million for the year ended December 31, 2019 from a loss of \$10 million for the year ended December 31, 2018.
 Adjusted EBITDA, one of our key financial operating metrics also increased 25.0% to \$234 million, expanding our Adjusted EBITDA Margin 60 basis points to 8.6%.
-The increase in Adjusted EBITDA Margin is attributed to lower general and administrative expenses as a percentage of revenues highlighted by a reduction in bid and proposal expenditures primarily related to the aforementioned jet aircraft training program pursuit, offset in part by additional costs incurred on development programs at our IMS segment.
+The increase in Adjusted EBITDA Margin is attributed to lower general and administrative expenses as a percentage of revenues highlighted by a reduction in bid and proposal expendition in bid and proposal expendition in bid and proposal expenditures also increased 25.0% to \$234 million, expanding our Adjusted EBITDA Margin 60 basis points to 8.6%.
+The increase in Adjusted EBITDA Margin is attributed to lower general and administrative expenses as a percentage of revenues highlighted by a reduction in bid and proposal expenditures primarily related to the aforementioned jet aircraft training program pursuit, o